theTruth777/textler.io/README.md

 # textler.io

-textler.io is a web based markdown editor, for writing and editing markdown files.
-It also gives you the option to export download your final result as a markdown or html file.
+textler.io is a web based markdown editor for writing and editing markdown files.
+It also gives you the option to download your final result as a markdown or html file.

 ## Getting Started